-Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is recognised as income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
-When the grant relates to an asset, it is recognised as deferred income and released to income in equal amounts over the expected useful life of the related asset.
+Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
+When the grant relates to an expense item, it is recognized as income on a systematic basis over the periods that the costs, which it is intended to compensate, are expensed.
+When the grant relates to an asset, it is recognized as income in equal amounts over the expected useful life of the related asset

-When the Group receives non-monetary grants, the asset and the grant are recorded gross at nominal amounts and released to the income statement over the expected useful life and pattern of consumption of the benefit of the underlying asset by equal annual installments.
+When the Group receives non-monetary grants, the asset and the grant are recorded at nominal amounts and released to profit or loss over the expected useful life in a pattern of consumption of the benefit of the underlying asset by equal annual installments.
+When loans or similar assistance are provided by governments or related institutions, with an interest rate below the current applicable market rate, the effect of this favorable interest is regarded as a government grant.